ethanhs/abserde/README.md

 The main idea is you feed in a Python stub declaring the interface you want and get a fast JSON parser implemented in Rust.

-Note it is still early days, but I am working on making this usable.
+Note abserde is basically usable, but I have not stablized the API yet.

 # Roadmap

-1. Design API and features (basically done)
+1. Design API and features ✅

-2. Write documentation (basically done)
+2. Write documentation ✅

-3. Write tests
+3. Write tests ✅

 4. Write mypy plugin